This is a great pooch for rough-housing and one-to-one.

 Remember that Airedoodles commonly experience dermatitis and can be susceptible to eye issues and digestive problems like bloat and gastric torsion.
 So, a good course of action would be finding easily digestible food that has plenty of vitamin A for Airedoodles’ skin and eyes.

 These nutritional needs make Purina Pro Plan Sensitive Skin & Stomach, High Protein Adult Dry Dog Food & Wet Dog Food a wholesome option for Airedoodles.

 With carbohydrates from oatmeal and rice which are gentler on the stomach, this dog food formula also provides probiotics to aid digestion.
-The Vitamin A promotes healthy skin and eyes, and Omega-6 fatty acids may help keep your Airedoodle’s fur and skin in good condition to mitigate dermatitis.
+Vitamin A promotes healthy skin and eyes, and Omega-6 fatty acids may help keep your Airedoodle’s fur and skin in good condition to mitigate dermatitis.

 Try out Purina Pro Plan Sensitive Skin and Stomach, available on Chewy and Amazon.

 On average, the dog will need between 2.5 and three cups of kibble daily.
 Break the feedings into equal parts over the day.
 Try to feed him at equal intervals.
 This will help him keep fit and manage his metabolism.

 The Airedoodle is a moderate shredder.
 Brush her coat daily to minimize entangled hair.